Government procurement: European Union

 The EU Directive 2014/24 foresees two award criteria, namely the lowest price criterion or economically most advantageous offer criterion.
 In terms of contractual forms, the relationship between contracting authority and economic operator can be regulated by a public supply contract, framework agreement or dynamic purchasing system.

 The European Commission is working on further improving efficiency and transparency in government procurement in the EU with its current public procurement strategy.

 Austria

 Government procurement in Austria is regulated by the Federal Procurement Act 2017.
+The Austrian Federal Procurement Agency (Bundesbeschaffungsagentur) centralises purchasing activity for Austrian federal agencies, while the Austrian Federal Procurement Office (Bundesvergabeamt) is a permanent body authorised to hear procurement compliance cases where the federal government of Austria is the contracting authority.
+The Federal Procurement Office is an example of decision-making body with both first instance and last instance (final court of appeal) powers.
+The Federal Procurement Office has the power to declare that a violation of procurement law has taken place but it cannot award damages: this role lies with the Austrian civil courts.

+After the Austrian State Printing House (Österreichische Staatsdruckerei GmbH) was privatised, Austria maintained a legal obligation for federal authorities to award contracts for security printing for documents such as passports and driving licences to the State Printing House without a competitive procurement process.
+The European Commission challenged this practice as not compliant with the public procurement directives and issued a reasoned opinion to Austria in 2014.
+As of December 2015 the Austrian government had taken no action to address this matter and the Commission referred Austria to the European Court of Justice.

 Belgium

 Belgian legislation on public procurement is set out in the Act of 17 June 2016 implementing the 2014 EU procurement directives.
 The Laws of 17 June 2016 on public procurement and on concession contracts, and the Law of 16 February 2017 on remedies, failed to meet the EU's transposition deadline (18 April 2016).
 Royal Decrees issued on 18 April 2017 for general public procurement, 18 June 2017 for procurement in the water, energy, transport and postal services sectors, 22 June 2017 containing new rules on the performance of public works contracts and concession contracts for public works and 25 June 2017, for the award and performance of concession contracts, have augmented the earlier laws.

 Article 51 of the Royal Decree of 18 April 2017 includes a "revolving door mechanism", which targets the situation where a person previously working for a contracting authority is now being employed by an economic operator involved in a public procurement procedure established by that contracting authority.
 In this type of situation the person would be presumed to have a conflict of interest for a two-year period following the termination of his/her employment with the contracting authority.